Juanita Castro

-Juana de la Caridad "Juanita" Castro Ruz (/ˈkæstroʊ/ KASS-troh, /es-419/; 6 May 1933 – 4 December 2023) was a Cuban-American activist and writer, as well as the sister of Fidel and Raúl, both former presidents of Cuba, and Ramón, a key figure of the Cuban Revolution.
-After collaborating with the Central Intelligence Agency in Cuba in 1964, she lived in the United States until her death.
+Juana de la Caridad "Juanita" Castro Ruz (Note: English: /ˈkæstroʊ/ KASS-troh, /es-419/.)
+(6 May 1933 – 4 December 2023) was a Cuban-American activist and writer, as well as the sister of Fidel and Raúl, both former presidents of Cuba, and Ramón, a key figure of the Cuban Revolution.
+Ideologically opposed to her brothers, she collaborated with the Central Intelligence Agency in Cuba from 1961 to 1964, after which she lived in exile in the United States until her death.

 Early life

-Juana de la Caridad Castro Ruz was born in Birán, near Mayarí, in what is now known as the province of Holguín on 6 May 1933.
-She was the fourth child of Ángel Castro y Argiz and Lina Ruz González and had three brothers — Ramón, Fidel, and Raúl — and three sisters — Angelita, Emma, and Agustina.
+Juana de la Caridad Castro Ruz was born in Birán, near Mayarí, in what was then Oriente Province (now Holguín) on 6 May 1933.
+She was the fourth child of Ángel Castro y Argiz and Lina Ruz González and had three brothers – Ramón, Fidel, and Raúl – and three sisters – Angelita, Emma, and Agustina.
 Lina Ruz González was Ángel Castro's cook; he was married to another woman when Juanita and her older brothers were born.

 Castro also had five half-siblings: Lidia, Pedro Emilio, Manuel, Antonia, and Georgina, who were raised by Ángel Castro's first wife Maria Luisa Argota, as well as another half-brother, Martín, from her father's relationship with a farmhand.

 Politics

 Juanita Castro was active in the Cuban revolution, buying weapons for the 26th of July movement during their campaign against Fulgencio Batista.
 In 1958, she traveled to the US to raise funds to support the insurgent movement.
-After the revolution, Juanita felt betrayed by the growing influence of Cuban communists in the Cuban government.
+After the revolution, Juanita felt betrayed by the growing influence of Cuban communists in the Cuban government as well as Fidel's violent suppression of political opponents.

-Fidel and Raúl's government policies clashed with family interests.
+Fidel and Raúl's government policies clashed with family business interests.
 When the two revolutionaries insisted on including the family plantation in their agrarian reform program to limit private land ownership, their older brother Ramón, who had been maintaining the property, angrily exploded, "Raúl is a dirty little Communist.
 Some day I am going to kill him."

-In this climate, Juanita Castro started collaborating with, and receiving paychecks from, the Central Intelligence Agency (CIA) after being recruited by someone close to her brother Fidel.
-She later reported that the CIA "wanted to talk to me because they had interesting things to tell me, and interesting things to ask me, such as if I was willing to take the risk, if I was ready to listen to them...
-I was rather shocked, but anyway I said yes".
-As part of her work with the CIA, she was credited with helping at least 200 people leave Cuba in the immediate post-revolutionary period.
+Juanita Castro started collaborating with the Central Intelligence Agency (CIA) in 1961 after being recruited by someone close to her brother Fidel.
+She later reported that the CIA "wanted to talk to me because they had interesting things to tell me, and interesting things to ask me, such as if I was willing to take the risk".
+For three years she helped political opponents escape detention and flee the island.
 Time magazine reported that "after the mother Lina Ruz died in 1963, there was a violent episode when Fidel decided to expropriate the family land once and for all.
 Juanita started selling the cattle; Fidel flew into a rage, denounced her as a 'counterrevolutionary worm,' and rushed to the [family's] farm."